sfc-gh-jbellegarde/sfquickstarts/site/sfguides/src/cortex_ai_demo_framework/cortex_ai_demo_framework.md

 In this Quickstart, we will build a comprehensive demo development platform called "Cortex AI Demo Framework".
 This demonstrates how to use Snowflake Cortex AI functions to create synthetic data, build interactive analytics, deploy search capabilities, and generate complete demonstration environments.

 This Quickstart showcases the complete Cortex AI Demo Framework with:
-- **8-application integrated demo platform** with Framework Overview, Synthetic Data Generator, Data Provider, Structured Tables, YAML Wizard, Semantic Model Creator, Demo Orchestrator, and Advanced Visualizations
+- **5-application integrated demo platform** with Synthetic Data Generator, Structured Tables, SQL to YAML Converter, Snow Demo, and Snow Viz
 - **AI-powered data generation** using all Cortex functions
 - **Advanced semantic search** and automated model creation
 - **Cortex Search Service** for intelligent data discovery